 - Import your data without a timestamp configuration.
 This will import all events based on the order of the activities from the original file.
 You will see all activities in the process map, but you will not be able to analyze the waiting times in the process (see example below).

-- You can “borrow” the timestamps of a neighbouring activity and re-use them for the events that do not have any timestamps (for example, the timestamp of their successor activity).
-This data pre-processing step will allow you to import all events and include all activities in the process map, while preserving the possibility to analyze the performance of your process as well.
+- You can “borrow” the timestamps of a neighbouring activity and re-use them for the events that do not have any timestamps (for example, the timestamp of their predecessor or successor activity).
+This data pre-processing step will allow you to import all events and include all activities in the process map.
+At the same time, it preserves the possibility to analyze the performance of your process as well.
 Be very careful about this and only do it if you can be sufficiently sure that you have enough information about the process to artificially add these timestamps.

 If you want to use your data without further pre-processing, here is what option No. 1 and No. 2 look like based on the example above.